ceshine/ceshine-hugo/content/post/20220515-polyloss/index.md

 ## PyTorch Implementations

 Because only the first polynomial term is modified in Poly-1 losses, we can divide the loss into two parts: the regular loss value and the correcting value for the first term.
-Here's [an implementation of Poly-1 Cross Entropy Loss published by Abdulla Huseynov](https://github.com/abhuse/polyloss-pytorch/blob/b9b2fb398e8f30f156cb8d2118b15b3888034b19/polyloss.py):
+Here's [an implementation of Poly-1 cross-entropy Loss published by Abdulla Huseynov](https://github.com/abhuse/polyloss-pytorch/blob/b9b2fb398e8f30f156cb8d2118b15b3888034b19/polyloss.py):

 ```python
 class Poly1CrossEntropyLoss(nn.Module):